Ted Stevens International Airport

 - Preferential Runway Program which directs aircraft to use specific runways that minimize noise exposure to residential areas when conditions allow.

-- Noise Abatement Departure Profiles (NADP) encourages aircraft departing runways 7R/L and 15 use the NADP Close-In procedure to reduce noise during initial climb.
+- Noise Abatement Departure Profiles (NADP) encourage aircraft departing runways 7R/L and 15 use the NADP Close-In procedure to reduce noise during initial climb.

 - Training Flight Procedures for circle-to-land training operations are directed to use Runways 7R/L and circle to land on Runway 33 to reduce overflights of noise-sensitive areas.